 G.V.
-Loewen is the author of thirty books in print and is one of Canada’s leading contemporary thinkers.
+Loewen is the author of forty-seven books and is one of Canada’s leading contemporary thinkers.
 His non-fiction works include books in education, ethics, health, aesthetics and social theory.
 He recently wrote an eleven volume adventure saga for young persons and other shorter fiction works.
-Loewen is apparently also the most prolific scholarly book writer of ‘Generation X’ (1963-1981).
 He is a student of phenomenology and hermeneutics.
 Born in Victoria, January 31, 1966, Loewen was educated at the University of Victoria with a BA and MA in anthropology and at the University of British Columbia, receiving the PhD in anthropology in 1997.
 He held two tenure stream positions in the United States before taking up his academic position in Saskatoon, Canada, in 2005, where he was chair of the sociology department for five years and from which he retired in 2018.
 Over the course of his career, Loewen won two major teaching awards at two universities and was nominated for four others.

 Over the course of his academic career Loewen won two major teaching excellence awards at two different universities and was nominated for four others.
 He also won over one hundred thousand dollars in publications awards and grants.
 He was the John H. Thompson lecturer for the year 2009 and as a student was the recipient of a UBC three year doctoral fellowship, at the time awarded to the top 3% of all graduate students.